 And so we hatched a plan to stay together "forever."

 I became a maid of his household and two days later, I lost my purity to him.

 I was finally here.
 I had made it.
 Safe.
 Well-fed.
 Warm.
 Dare I say, happy?
 My Ma would've been overjoyed to see me here.

 And then I caught his seed.

 ¤ ¤ ¤

-Soon, I learned that some Nobles were no less cruel than the filthy slum dwellers I had escaped from.
+Soon, I learned that some Nobles were no less cruel than the drunk assholes I had escaped from.
 Just wrapped in fancy threads speaking fancy words.

 They threw me out when I started to show.
 With rags on my back and a few coppers to my name.

 The boy, bless his heart, still had lingering affection for me.
 So he set me up in a homely shack on the outskirts of a village inside their lands.

 I carried through without too much difficulty, delivering a healthy babe.
 I named her Minerva, after my Ma.
 With Minerva's father's sneaky help, I had just enough to keep me and my girl warm and well-fed.
 The villagers were quite kind as well.
 I was content.